Gardaí seize truck where 16 people found on ferry bound for Rosslare

 Gardaí have impounded a truck in which 16 people were discovered on a ferry bound for Rosslare Europort in Co Wexford from Cherbourg.

-The people, who have told staff on the ferry they are from a country in the Middle East, were discovered after banging was heard from a refrigerated trailer during a routine inspection on the car deck of the Stena Horizon.
+The people, who have told staff on the ferry they are from a country in the Middle East, were discovered after banging was heard from a refrigerated trailer during a routine inspection on the car deck of the Stena Horizon ferry.

 Stena Line confirmed the discovery in a statement on Thursday morning.